-But the good news is that teenagers who have the freedom to manage their own money independently entirely are sure to learn a few valuable life lessons along the way.
-They get to understand more about the fundamentals of money and what it takes to earn it.
+But the good news is that teenagers who can manage their own money independently are sure to learn a few valuable life lessons along the way.
+They learn more about the fundamentals of money and what it takes to earn it.

-Bringing them into the process of “how” and “where” you get your money directly or indirectly is one of the ways to bring them to start having ideas about what the real-world experience is and what it takes to have a good stance.
-Just like the saying, ” You wouldn’t understand the value and worth of something not worked for.”
+Bringing them into the process of “how” and “where” you get your money directly or indirectly is one of the ways to bring them to start having ideas about what real-world experience is and what it takes to have a good stance.
+Like the saying, ” You wouldn’t understand the value and worth of something not worked for.”

 One of the easiest is spending and the difficulty in making more.
 Why should you spend more than it comes in?

 “Do not save what is left after spending but spend what is left after saving.”